wso2/carbon-kernel/docs/DeveloperTools/UpdatingConfigurations.md

  * `org.wso2.carbon.kernel.annotations.Element`: This is a field-level annotation, which corresponds to a field of the class.
  * `org.wso2.carbon.kernel.annotations.Ignore`: This is a field-level annotation, which specifies that the field needs to be ignored when the configuration is generated.

-If you have the Java beans defined accordingly, a configuration document will be generated when you build your component feature.
+If you have the Java beans defined accordingly, a configuration document will be generated when you build your Carbon component later.

 See the following example: